zackkrida/fauxpenverse-catalog/CONTRIBUTING.md

-# Contributing to Openverse
+# Contributing to fauxpenverse

-Thank you for your interest in contributing to Openverse!
+Thank you for your interest in contributing to fauxpenverse!
 This document is a set of guidelines to help you contribute to this project.

 ## Code of Conduct